Piikani Consultation Office

 • Community meetings, site visits or technical workshops.

-• Requested deliverables such as letters of comment or accommodation measures.
+• Requested deliverables such as letters of comment or accommodation measures and budget for our capacity.

 Hours